 - Biophysical chemistry

-You’ll receive training in the generic skills that are required for the module, including scientific writing and giving oral presentations.
-You’ll select your project at the start of the second semester, undertaking a programme of directed reading before writing an initial report.
+You will receive training in the generic skills that are required for the module, including scientific writing and giving oral presentations.
+You will select your project at the start of the second semester, undertaking a programme of directed reading before writing an initial report.

-Finally, you’ll spend over four months in your supervisors' research laboratories working alongside PhD students and experienced postdoctoral researchers.
+Finally, you will spend over four months in your supervisors' research laboratories working alongside PhD students and experienced postdoctoral researchers.
 Throughout the research project, you’ll have access to the outstanding research facilities in chemical biology that are available at Leeds.

 Want to find out more about your modules?

 Take a look at the Chemical Biology and Drug Design module descriptions for more detail on what you will study.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.